Visualize Colors

 Figure 10: Three examples of perceptual uniformity across the rainbow of hues achieved with HCL colors with chroma at 95 and varying luminosity.

-Most visualizations, especially composites of visualizations such as dashboards, should generally avoid overly bright, intense, harsh colors.
+Most visualizations, especially composites such as dashboards, should generally avoid overly bright, intense, or harsh colors.
 Generally, use somewhat muted colors or add some transparency to the displayed colors.

-As shown in the next section, Figure 14 and Figure 13, you can access these color sequences directly via the fill parameter.
+As shown in the next section (see Figure 14 and Figure 13), you can access these color sequences directly in visualization function calls, such as Chart(), via the fill parameter.

 Unfortunately, there is a problem displaying HCL colors: Translating human perceptual colors to the screens of color monitors is not straightforward.

-Not all of the colors in the HCL color space of human perception translate into the RGB color space of computer monitors.
+Not all colors in the HCL color space of human perception map to the RGB color space of computer monitors.

-To display all HCL colors requires approximation of some of the colors translated to the RGB color space of color monitors.
+Displaying all HCL colors requires approximating some colors when translated to the RGB color space of color monitors.
 Only moderate values of chroma and luminance render all hues as precise HCL colors.

 Color Palettes